 Where to Stay off the Parkway in Lynchburg

-When my family spent a weekend in Lynchburg, we enjoyed staying at the Holiday Inn Lynchburg conveniently located downtown within walking distance of several family-friendly restaurants and many of our favorite attractions.
-Admittedly, downtown Lynchburg is still in the midst of a period of revitalization, which will eventually bring even more hotel choices to the downtown area.
+When my family spent a weekend in Lynchburg, we enjoyed staying at the Holiday Inn Lynchburg which is conveniently located downtown.
+It is within walking distance of several family-friendly restaurants and many of our favorite attractions.
+Downtown Lynchburg is still in the midst of a period of revitalization, which will eventually bring even more hotel choices to the area.
 I felt comfortable walking around town at all times of day.
-And, what is better than being only a short walk from Altus Chocolate where it’s possible to treat the kids to a cup of hot chocolate at almost any time of day?
+What is better than being only a short walk from Altus Chocolate where it’s possible to treat the kids to a cup of hot chocolate at almost any time of day?

 Peaks of Otter – MP84 – MP 87

 If your family is looking for lodging or even just a hearty lunch on the Blue Ridge Parkway in Virginia, the Peaks of Otter Lodge is your best bet.
-In season there is both a dining room and quick service restaurant at the lodge.
-The lodge sits on the edge of a small lake where our family enjoyed picnicking with the food that we purchased at the quick service restaurant.
+In season, there is both a dining room and quick service restaurant at the lodge.
+The lodge sits on the edge of a small lake where we enjoyed picnicking with food purchased at the quick service restaurant.
 Across the lake stands the imposing and distinctive Sharp Top Mountain.
 While hiking Sharp Top is quite the feat, there is a shuttle bus that takes visitors to a viewpoint within 1,500 feet of the top of the mountain.
-There’s plenty of hiking available from a flat path around the lake to more strenuous full-day adventures; the Peaks of Otter Visitor Center is available to guide families towards appropriate hiking trails and provide maps in the summer and fall seasons.
+There’s plenty of hiking available- from a flat path around the lake to more strenuous full-day adventures.
+The Peaks of Otter Visitor Center is available to guide families towards appropriate hiking trails and provide maps in the summer and fall seasons.

 Roanoke – 5 miles south of the Parkway at MP 112.2